 Memoirs of a Metro Girl is a blog for residents and visitors to London, featuring what’s on guides, reviews, events, history and the odd travel piece.

-- Guide to what’s on in London in July 2021
+- What’s on in London this Halloween 2021

 Most read today

 Most photographs and text on this page are © Memoirs Of A Metro Girl, unless otherwise stated.